-3) Examination of the impact on developing countries of transition to digital sound and television broadcasting, re-planning, convergence and interactivity.
+3) Examination of the impact on developing countries of transition to digital sound and television broadcasting, re-planning, convergence and interactivity, and with the implementation of new services and applications.

 4) Outputs of WTDC Resolution 9 (Rev. Dubai, 2014), including relevant recommendations, guidelines and reports.